LilJing/pose-assisted-collaboration/README.md

 ```
 All models will be saved in corresponding logs dir.

-### Trained Models
+### Trained models
-Our trained best models are in ./models;
+Our trained best models which can be used directly are in ./models;

 The trained vision-based controller model is Vision-model-best.dat and the pose-based controller model is Pose-model-best.dat.

 ## Evaluation Reproduction

-There are two environments for evaluation.
-You can choose environment UnrealGarden-DiscreteColorGoal-v1 (for _Garden_ environment) or UnrealUrbanTreeOBST-DiscreteColorGoal-v1 (for _Urban City_ environment).
+There are two environments for evaluation,  _Garden_ and _Urban City_.

-### Run Our Method for Evaluation
+### Run our method for evaluation
 Run the pose-assisted multi-camera collaboration method on _Garden_:
 ```
 python evaluate.py --rescale --load-vision-model  ./models/Vision-model-best.dat --load-pose-model ./models/Pose-model-best.dat  --env UnrealGarden-DiscreteColorGoal-v1 --num-episodes 100 --test-type modelgate --render